Sv443/BetterYTM/contributing.md

 - **`npm run --silent invisible -- "<command>"`**
   Runs the passed command as a detached child process without giving any console output.
   Remove `--silent` to see npm's info and error messages.
+- **`npm run node-ts -- <path>`**
+  Runs the TypeScript file at the given path using the regular node binary and the node-ts loader.
+  Also enables source map support and disables experimental warnings.

 <br>